-The Group aims to derive a significant portion of its targeted return through a combination of the sale of Renewable Obligation certificates and RPI-linked FITs (or any such regulatory regimes that replace them from time to time).
-Both such regimes are currently underwritten by UK Government regulation providing a level of Renewable Obligation certificates or FITs fixed for 20 years and each regime benefits from an annual RPI escalation.
-The Group also intends, where appropriate, to enter into power purchase agreements with appropriate counterparties, such as co-located industrial energy consumers or wholesale energy purchasers.
+The Group aims to derive a significant portion of its targeted return through a combination of the sale of Renewables Obligation certificates and FiTs (or any such regulatory regimes that replace them from time to time).
+Both such regimes are currently underwritten by UK Government policy providing a level of Renewables Obligation certificates or FiTs fixed for 20 years for accredited projects and each regime currently benefits from an annual RPI escalation.
+The Group also intends, where

 (1) These are targets only and not profit forecasts.
 There can be no assurance that these targets can or will be met and it should not be seen as an indication of the Company's expected or actual results or returns.
-Accordingly, investors should not place any reliance on these targets in deciding whether to invest in the Ordinary Shares or assume that the Company will make any distributions at all.
+Accordingly, investors should not place any reliance on these targets in deciding whether to invest in the Ordinary Shares or C Shares or assume that the Company will make any distributions at all.